Typhoon Phyllis (1975): Meteorological history

 east of Japan intensified.
-As a result, Phyllis’ forward speed accelerated as it tracked towards the north.
+As a result, Phyllis's forward speed accelerated as it tracked towards the north.
 In the 24 hours after being designated a typhoon, Phyllis entered a period of rapid deepening, attaining winds of 125 mph winds at midday on August 14, which would make it an upper-end Category 3 hurricane on the United States-based Saffir-Simpson Hurricane Wind Scale (SSHWS).
 At 15:00 UTC, aircraft data measured a minimum barometric pressure of 920 mbar.
 Based on this, the JTWC estimated that the typhoon reached its maximum intensity of 140 mph, equal to Category 4 status on the SSHWS.
 The next day, the storm's forward motion briefly slowed as the ridge extended westward across Japan.
 After turning to the northwest, Phyllis once again accelerated, and on August 16, passed roughly 200 mi southeast of Shikoku.
 The following morning, the typhoon moved onshore near the southwestern edge of Shikoku, with winds of 90 mph.
 The system weakened to a tropical storm at 06:00 UTC on August 17 over land, and a tropical depression 24 hours later.
 Late on August 18, Phyllis ceased to exist as a tropical cyclone, although the JMA estimated that Phyllis transitioned into an extratropical cyclone around this time.
 The agency continued to track the system until August 20 when it was meandering over the Sea of Japan.